Director, Governance and Legal Services

 - whether the allegation(s) should be dealt with as minor or major misconduct

-- whether the circumstances may warrant the imposition of an interim suspension by the Vice-President (Administration) and Registrar (E/8.1.9)
+- whether the circumstances may warrant the imposition of an interim suspension by the Vice-President (Administration) and University Registrar (E/8.1.9)

-- whether the student may have breached criminal laws and whether the conduct should be reported to the police or other law enforcement agencies by the Vice-President (Administration) and Registrar in accordance with established protocols.
+- whether the student may have breached criminal laws and whether the conduct should be reported to the police or other law enforcement agencies by the Vice-President (Administration) and University Registrar in accordance with established protocols.

 Minor instances of student misconduct should be dealt with promptly and informally.
 The approach to managing minor misconduct should be educative, raising a student's awareness of relevant behavioural standards or expectations, and without the imposition of any penalty specified in this policy.